Introduction

 Scoping out education- and editorial-focused next steps

 With confidence lingering from a successful migration and a well-mapped content model, Plaid can graduate toward optimizing its digital experience.
-It hopes to harness the flexibility and scalability of the platform to the benefit of its customers — which starts will storytelling instead of just selling.
+It hopes to harness the flexibility and scalability of the platform to the benefit of its customers — which starts with storytelling instead of just selling.

-“We are starting to reimagine our website,” Khalid Nadiri, Strategic Initiatives at Plaid, said.”We want to think about our users as going on a journey with our products as opposed to just thinking about the transaction.
+“We are starting to reimagine our website,” Khalid Nadiri, Strategic Initiatives at Plaid, said. ”We want to think about our users as going on a journey with our products as opposed to just thinking about the transaction.
 This requires new, top-of-funnel content and a vision for it.”

 CMS Manager Andrea Kramer has another item on her radar, increasing educational onboarding to improve user understanding of Contentful.
 Kramer describes Contentful’s modular nature as a “new paradigm for CMSes.”
 The plan is to introduce a knowledge base and training flow that outlines the basics of how to use the tool and work with the company’s content model.

 “In an ideal world, every non-technical user will be able to complete a workflow.
 That means being able to go up and down the ladder of adding and updating media or content and getting pages published,” Kramer said.
-Plaid engineers plan to support this initiative by continuing to build new apps and enhance the editorial UI using the Contentful App Framework
+Plaid engineers plan to support this initiative by continuing to build new apps and enhance the editorial UI using the Contentful App Framework.

 So far, they’ve created Mimeograph — an app attached to the content type sidebars that allows users to safely clone entries and references locked by governance.
 It removes the tags that prevent certain users from editing the clone, allowing them to build and riff off of pre-existing content without risk.